AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Wizard.md

 You are able to control one unattended objects within your reach using quick alterations in the web.
 Once per turn, you may use a minor interaction as a free action, and you may "hold" one object with the arcane web as if you had a third arm.

 #### Tempest
 You become able to build up charge around you, crackling lightly whenever you do.
 Whenever you cast a spell or take at least 5 damage, you build up 1 charge.
-At the start of your turn, you release all charges - dealing thunder damage equal to quadruple that amount to a creature within 30'.
+At the start of your turn, you release all charges, dealing kinetic damage equal to quadruple that amount to a creature within 30'.
 You may also discharge to the air around you, dealing damage to nothing.

 ### Arcane Deflection